metaplex-foundation/docs/docs/auction-house/faq.md

 3. The AuctionHouse now can use the `0` priced trade state you made in #2 to create new `sale` listings at different prices.

+## What's the difference between and public and private bids
+A standard bid, also called a private bid, refers to a bid made that's specific to an auction.
+When the auction is complete the bid can be canceled and the funds in escrow returned to the bidder.
+However, Auction House also supports public bids which are specific to the token itself and not to any specific auction.
+This means that a bid can stay active beyond the end of an auction and be resolved if it meets the criteria for subsequent auctions of that token.

+:::info

+Example:
+1. Alice places a public bid on Token A for 1 SOL.
+2. Bob also bids on Token A for 2 SOL.
+3. Bob wins the auction and becomes the new owner of Token A.
+4. A week later, Bob places Token A for auction but no one new places a bid.
+5. Because Alice never canceled her public bid, hers is the sold bid on the new auction of Token A and she wins the auction.